Bolton School Senior Boys

 French is taught to all our pupils in Year 7 in mixed ability form groups.
 Some of our pupils will have studied some French prior to arriving in the senior school which can be an advantage in the early weeks.
 We do not however assume any previous knowledge and pupils new to the subject almost always catch up by the end of the autumn term.
-In Years 8 and 9 pupils are taught in broad setting based on their performance in the end of Year 7 examination.
-In Years 7 and 8 our teaching is based around the course book Tricolore Total which contains accompanying ICT online resources.
-In Year 9 we use Studio 3.
+In Year 8 pupils may continue with French or choose Spanish at this point along with a second MFL from Russian or German.
+Those who continue with French remain in mixed ability groups until the end of Year 9.
+In Year 7 our teaching is based around the new course book Dynamo 1 which also be accessed via Active Teach on the pupils’ iPads.
+We will be introducing Dynamo 2 into Year 8 in September 2019.
+Currently, in Years 8 and 9 we use Studio.
 We study the language through a systematic grammar based work scheme with regular testing of one of the four skills of listening, reading, writing and speaking at the end of every unit.
 We conduct our lessons in the target language where it is useful to do so but we are not afraid to explain grammar points or discuss work in English where an awareness of the finer details of language is paramount.
+All students can use a departmentally produced ITunes U course to reinforce the material taught.

-In Years 12 and 13 we offer AS and A2 courses following the AQA specification.
-We use the text book produced by Oxford specifically for the course supported by online resources which all students have access to.
+In Years 12 and 13 we offer A level courses following the AQA specification.
+We use the text books produced by Oxford specifically for the course supported by online resources which all students have access to.
 We conduct our own oral examination.

 In order to assist our pupils in the examination years we appoint a French assistant through our link with the British Council.
 The member of staff helps prepare our students for the presentation and general conversation aspects of the GCSE and with the necessary contemporary cultural awareness needed for A level success.

-We subscribe to several periodicals including Le Monde des Ados and Okapi.
+We subscribe to several periodicals including Okapi.
 The most recent copy is in the senior library and back copies are in the departmental office.
 Pupils are encouraged to watch TV news broadcasts by logging onto French television websites.

 In the final week of Year 7 we offer a five day residential trip to Paris through Dragons International.
-We stay in a purpose built centre for students in the Fontainebleau forest.
-We visit the main sights of Paris including the Eiffel Tower, the Arc de Triomphe, the Louvre, Montmartre, Notre Dame Cathedral, and give pupils a boat trip on the Seine and a tour of the Stade de France.
-66 boys participated in the trip to France this year.
+In recent years we have stayed at the Parc Astérix resort hotel in the outer Paris area.
+We visit the main sights of Paris including the Eiffel Tower, the Arc de Triomphe, the Louvre, Montmartre, Notre Dame cathedral and give pupils a boat trip on the Seine and a tour of the Chateau at Versailles.
+72 boys participated in the trip to France in 2018.

 Head of Department: